Garages. Basements. Attics. Spare rooms. We've seen customers fit a golf simulator pretty much everywhere.

 Space Recommended for Swing

-Also ceiling-mounted, the Uneekor EYE XO, compared to the Uneekor QED, is a higher resolution launch monitor with better video graphics and additional ball data metrics.
+Uneekor EYE XO and EYE XO Launch Monitors are also ceiling-mounted, but compared to the Uneekor QED, they are higher resolution launch monitors with better video graphics and additional ball data metrics.
+The new EYE XO2 features a third infrared camera which gives indoor golfers a wider hitting area.

 Space Recommended for Swing